LearningToTalk/L2TDatabase/README.md

 Connect with .cnf files
 -----------------------

 Connections to the database are managed by [.cnf files](http://svitsrv25.epfl.ch/R-doc/library/RMySQL/html/RMySQL-package.html).
-We use these files so that login credentials and connection information are not hard-coded into the analysis script.
+We use these files so that login credentials and connection information are not hard-coded into analysis scripts.
 This package provides `make_cnf_file` which creates a cnf file from login and connection information.

 ``` r
 library("L2TDatabase")